CluckeyMcCormick/fictional-guacamole/FicGuac/special_effects/particles/README.md

 size.
 To avoid actually having to do that manually, we'll instead use this size hint to approximate the particle size, and assume it's a box.
 This is technically over-generous (and imprecise) but that ensures that the particle systems LOOK right.

 ## Scalable Particle Blueprint
-This custom resource ties together a `ParticleReadySpatialMaterial` with a `ParticleMaterial` and some extra instructions for instantiating a *Scalable Particle Emitter* - hence the *blueprint* designation.
+This custom resource ties together a `ParticleReadySpatialMaterial` with a `ParticleMaterial` (or `ShaderMaterial`) and some extra instructions for instantiating a *Scalable Particle Emitter* - hence the *blueprint* designation.

 ### Configurables